-In this guide, we look at the ways we might be able to decrease the rates of these problems.
+In this guide, we look at a number of potential solutions to better address these problems.

 Summary – How To Decrease The Rate Of Pet Abandonment, & Overcrowding In Animals Shelters & Rescues